electron/governance/policy/README.md

 # Project-Wide Policy

-> Changes to documents in the `policy` directory may be proposed by any maintainer but must be approved by the Administrative Working Group.
+Changes to project wide policies may be proposed by any maintainer but must be approved by the Administrative Working Group.